tkeskita/unstructured_grids/docs/ug.rst

 in pairwise manner.
 TODO: Experimental, needs to be improved.

 *Shrink Boundary* moves vertices of selected faces "inwards" towards vertex normal direction by a distance specified in *Shrinking Distance*.
-TODO: Experimental feature, needs improvement.
+Note: Highly experimental feature, needs improvement.

 Zones